DennisDean/SpectralTrainFig/README.md

 *About*.
 Displays graphical user interface description and copyright notice.

 *Set Bands*.
 Load an Excel file with a list of spectral bands to analyze/report on.
 Examples of the Excel spreadsheet can be found in the release section.
-The spectral analysis band summaries include slow oscilations (0.5-1 Hz), delta (1-4 Hz), theta (4-8 Hz), alpha (8-12 Hz), sigma (12-15 Hz), slow sigma (12-13.5), fast sigma (13.5-15 Hz) and beta (15-20 Hz).
+The spectral analysis band summaries include slow oscillations (0.5-1 Hz), delta (1-4 Hz), theta (4-8 Hz), alpha (8-12 Hz), sigma (12-15 Hz), slow sigma (12-13.5), fast sigma (13.5-15 Hz) and beta (15-20 Hz).
 The default Excel file can be downloaded from [here](https://github.com/DennisDean/SpectralTrainFig/releases/download/0.1.00/bandAnalysisSettings.xlsx).

 *Bands*.
 Start batch processing.
 Compute and report band summaries by subject and create a summary across subjects.